olivierpierre/comp26020-devcontainer/README.md

 <img width="300" src="include/sample-snippet.png">

-That should launch the download of the file, you cna them compile and run as seen in the course.
+That should launch the download of the file, you can them compile and run as seen in the course.

 ### Using VSCode and Docker on Windows or Mac